LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd.rst

 Next, write the unit test as if the parameter or function you imagined already exists.
 This may seem a bit odd, but considering how the new code will be used helps find bugs and flaws earlier.
-We also have to use test utilities such ``assert.strictEqual`` to will clearly demonstrate that the proposed new code functions properly.
+We also have to use test utilities such ``assert.strictEqual`` to clearly demonstrate that the proposed new code functions properly.

 .. admonition:: Example